Skip to Main Content

 Car insurance for EMT and paramedics Country Financial Must be employed as a full-time firefighter, police officer, EMT and paramedic You could qualify for a 5-10% discount on car insurance as a full-time firefighter, police officer, EMT or paramedic.

 Auto insurance for first responders may be cheaper than it is for other drivers (assuming the responder has a clean driving record).
-The amount the first responder saves varies on a lot of factors in addition to his or her occupation.
-These may include things such as:
+The amount the first responder saves varies based on a lot of factors in addition to their occupation.
+These include:

 • Car make and model